datavetaren/prologcoin/README.md

 Blockchains are about synchronizing a state among N machines (nodes) over a non-trusted network.
 The state is proven to be valid using various axioms/rules (also known as consensus.)
-Words such as "proving," "validation," "axioms," and "logic" fits the Prolog paradigm very well.
+Words such as "proving," "validation," "axioms," and "logic" fit the Prolog paradigm very well.

 Prolog also has a pecular concept called "logic variables."
 The word